 At last, we have realized that it is better to be safe than sorry.
 It is in our interest that we now want to know where we stand on the environment.
 People are willing to assess the health of the environment at the place where they live.
 They want to know the extent of damage done to the environment because of mindless construction.
 They also want to know what remedial measures could prevent further harm.
 This has triggered the demand for environmental site assessments, an elaborate exercise undertaken by professional agencies to prepare a report on the impact of the built-up structure on the environment.

 The purpose of assessment

 The assessment comprises of different activities carried out as separate projects.
 The projects have a common goal of determining the impact the building structure has had on the environment, at the location and its surroundings.
-The assessment takes into consideration the historical usage of the building as well as the current pattern of usage.
+A phase 3 environmental site assessment takes into consideration the historical usage of the building as well as the current pattern of usage.
 The assessment consists of gathering information and data from a variety of sources related to the usage of the property.
 Not the property alone but also the surroundings come under the purview of the assessment that determines the adverse impact on the quality of water and air that includes ground water, surface water, and sediments as well as the soil.

 The process of site assessment begins by undertaking research for gathering information and then collating the information to summarize it.
 The study looks into the historical usage of the site and the process of development that lead to the present situation.
 The information gathered from available records is considered authentic.
 Review of environmental information about the current condition of the site is another method of gaining insight.
 Also, physical inspection of the site and interviews with present owners and inhabitants provide valuable information.